 ASA Assessment: Complaints upheld

 The ASA noted that the ad was for an estate agent, and the image of a topless man bore no relation to the product being advertised.
-While the pose was only mildly suggestive in nature, we noted that the man's head was cropped out of the
+While the pose was only mildly suggestive in nature, we noted that the man's head was cropped out of the picture,

-to cause serious offence to some people.
+offence to some people.

 The ads must not appear again in the forms complained about.
 We told Lewis Oliver Estates Ltd not to portray men in a manner that objectified them and was likely to cause serious or widespread offence.

 A TV ad for Boost, an energy provider, seen in February 2018, promoted a prepayment energy smart meter.
 The ad began with a woman holding a torch whilst trying to turn on her light switch.
-The next scene featured an Asian man standing in a Kung
+The next scene featured an Asian man standing in a

-Fu stance in a yellow jumpsuit similar to the jumpsuits worn by Bruce Lee.
+Kung Fu stance in a yellow jumpsuit similar to the jumpsuits worn by Bruce Lee.
 On-screen yellow text stated BOOST LEE IN 'FINGER OF FURY' accompanied by Chinese text which translated to finger of fury.
 Smaller on-screen text stated MMXVIII Bruce

 Lee Rights/TM Bruce Lee Enterprises.
 The man screamed and held his phone out saying Tap me.
 The woman then also screamed and performed a Kung Fu action and tapped the phone.
-The next scene showed the man teaching the woman how to perform Kung
+The next scene showed the man teaching the woman how to perform Kung Fu

-Fu actions whilst saying, It's like a finger pointing away to the bulb.
+actions whilst saying, It's like a finger pointing away to the bulb.
 Concentrate on the finger or you will miss all the heavenly glory.
 Top up your power anytime, anywhere with Boost pay as you go energy.
 Don't think, switch.Issue

 A complainant, who believed the ad featured outdated racial stereotypes, challenged whether the ad was offensive and condoned harmful discriminatory behaviour and was scheduled inappropriately.